-On April 18, Michael “Shroud” Grzesiek officially retired from competitive Counter-Strike: Global Offensive.
-After four years alongside some of North America’s best players on Cloud9, Shroud instead decided to turn his full attention toward his streaming career.
-The 24-year-old was already one of the most popular FPS gamers on Twitch at the time, but due to attending so many international events with Cloud9, streaming took a backseat in favor of his competitive career, even though it didn’t offer him the same benefits as streaming.
+On April 18, 2018, Shroud officially retired from competitive CS:GO.
+After competing for four years alongside some of North America’s best players on Cloud9, Shroud decided to turn his full attention toward his streaming career.
+The 24-year-old was already one of the most popular FPS gamers on Twitch at the time, but due to attending so many international events with C9, streaming took a backseat in favor of his competitive career—even though it didn’t offer him the same benefits as streaming.

 So exactly how much does a streamer earn?
 And do streamers or esports pros come out on top in terms of earnings?

-In many cases, professional gamers stream to their fans on platforms like YouTube Gaming and Twitch, although it doesn’t take precedence over their competitive career.
+In many cases, professional gamers stream to their fans on platforms like YouTube and Twitch, although it doesn’t take precedence over their competitive career.
 Esports is certainly becoming more lucrative.
-But in contrast to even the most successful pro gamers, popular live streamers are dominating in the earnings department.
+But in contrast to even the most successful pro gamers, popular streamers are dominating in the earnings department.

-Given the explosive growth of streaming platforms, live streamers received something of a headstart on pro gamers in terms of generating stable income.
+Given the explosive growth of streaming platforms, streamers received something of a headstart on pro gamers in terms of generating stable income.
 Despite Twitch being intrinsically connected to the rise of esports, streamers not involved in competitive gaming started out earning more than their competitive counterparts.
 This was partly due to streamers having diverse sources of income, ranging from individual sponsorships to subscribers.
 Donations from viewers also helped spur on the earnings of streamers.

 Streaming still appears to have a higher peak than esports for its top performers

 Streamers on Twitch often receive the majority of their income from brand sponsorships, subscribers, and fan donations, which makes it hard to pinpoint specific figures.
-A basic subscription to a streamer on Twitch costs $4.99 monthly, and provides viewers with benefits such as unlocking unique emotes, receiving personal updates from the streamer, and other perks.
+A basic subscription to a streamer on Twitch costs $4.99 monthly and provides viewers with benefits such as unlocking unique emotes, receiving personal updates from the streamer, and other perks.
 The streamer usually receives 50 percent of all subscription payments, but popular streamers tend to receive more depending on the favorability of their partnership agreement.

 Players in franchised esports leagues are closing in

-Nowadays, the $30,000 salary IMAQTPIE told Dot Esports that he earned as a professional player in 2014 is on the lower side of the LCS payscale.
+Nowadays, the $30,000 salary Imaqtpie told Dot Esports that he earned as a professional player in 2014 is on the lower side of the LCS payscale.
 Instead, following massive investment from non-endemic sponsors and investors, the average salary in franchised esports has exploded for top competitors.

 These are recent developments for competitive gamers, though.
-Historically, competitors have had little in the way of leverage in negotiating salaries, and have often been shortchanged.
+Historically, competitors have had little in the way of leverage in negotiating salaries and have often been shortchanged.
 This was primarily rooted in a lack of overall oversight of Western esports since both tournaments and teams could simply disappear overnight.